Curriculum

 Services

-SWL (Space Weather Lab) and developing space weather program at GMU
+- Co-foundering SWL (Space Weather Lab) and developing space weather

-of American Astronomical Society, Solar Physics Division, Education and
+- Member of American Astronomical Society, Solar Physics Division,

-two important scientific meetings at GMU in 2005, which effectively
+- Hosted two important scientific meetings at GMU in 2005, which

 Research Interests:

-research interest has two folds.
-The first one focuses on the science on fully
+main research interest has two folds.
+The first one focuses on the science on

 ejections (CMEs), the two most energetic phenomena occurring on the Sun but